France Crowning Art and Industry

 France Crowning Art and Industry (La France couronnant l'Art et l'Industrie) is a 6.50 m (21 ft) tall limestone sculpture group which decorated the top of the entrance of Palais de l'Industrie, the main building of the 1855 international exhibition in Paris.
 It was moved to the park of Saint-Cloud in 1900 when the Palais de l'Industrie was demolished.
-The center group, composed of the three allegories (France, Art and Industry) is a work by sculptor Élias Robert.
+The center group, topped by three personifications of France, Art and Industry, is a work by the sculptor Élias Robert.
 The two putti groups located on its sides are by Georges Diebolt.
 The wreaths France was carrying in her hands and most of the rays of the radiant crown she wears have been lost.